ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/README.md

 You'll need to do the `pip install` commands from the following section.

 ## Manage Your Own Install

+The rest of this document regards managing your own installation of Jupyter and Conx Python libraries.

 Ok, this is the hardest option, but perhaps you want to get Conx running on your own computer.
 It is highly recommended that you use the [Anaconda distribution](https://www.anaconda.com/distribution/).